HubSpot/modernizer-maven-plugin/README.md

 Suppression
 -----------
-Suppressing modernizer violations might be needed in some projects. `@SuppressWarnings("modernizer")` allows fine-grained suppression of violations.
+Add `@SuppressWarnings("modernizer")` to any class or method to suppress all Modernizer violations within it.

-For this, add the following to the `<dependencies>` stanza in your pom.xml
+To enable this, add the following to the `<dependencies>` stanza in your pom.xml:

 ```xml
 <dependency>